 Citizens United is a non-profit advocacy group that sued the Federal Election Commission for preventing the broadcast, in the months leading up to the 2008 election, of a political pay-per-view video they had produced.
 The case wound up in the U.S. Supreme Court and “Citizens United” became the shorthand description of the decision the Court made in that case, which was handed down in January, 2010.

 The case, Citizens United v.
 Federal Election Commission (FEC), centered on a purely technical issue related to “electioneering communication” that centered on messages aired on “broadcast, cable or satellite” radio and television.
-The lawyer for Citizens United, former Solicitor General Ted Olson, was asking for the FEC ruling to be overturned on purely technical grounds, based on the argument that the existing campaign finance law did not apply to movies broadcasts on pay-per-view, and that the disclosure requirements on ads for the movie didn’t apply because the ads did not represent “express advocacy” as defined in the Bipartisan Campaign Reform Act of 2002.
+The lawyer for Citizens United, former Solicitor General Ted Olson, was asking for the FEC ruling to be overturned on purely technical grounds, based on the argument that the existing campaign finance law did not apply to movies broadcast on pay-per-view, and that the disclosure requirements on ads for the movie didn’t apply because the ads did not represent “express advocacy” as defined in the Bipartisan Campaign Reform Act of 2002.
 As Jeffrey Toobin put it in his article for The New Yorker, “if the Justices had resolved the case as Olson had suggested, today Citizens United might well be forgotten — a narrow ruling on a remote aspect of campaign-finance law.”

 Instead, the line of questioning came around to including ALL forms of communication, including print, and led to an exchange between the Justices and the government’s lawyer (representing the FEC) that ended with Justice Kennedy asking, “Well, suppose it were an advocacy organization that had a book.
 Your position is that, under the Constitution, the advertising for this book or the sale for the book itself could be prohibited within the sixty- and thirty-day periods?”